-As we introduce eco-friendly behaviors to our children, it's not only important to teach them HOW to do the behavior (such as recycling a plastic bottle) but also critical that we share with them WHY we are doing these things.
+As we introduce environmental behaviors to our children, it's not only important to teach them HOW to do the behavior (such as recycling a plastic bottle) but also critical that we share with them WHY we are doing these things.

 Why do we sort out our recycling?

 Why shouldn't be let the water run when we brush our teeth?
 (Kids can learn more about this with these Water Conservation and the Water Cycle activities!)

 As you can see, some of the items pictured can easily be connected to the "HOW" we protect the Earth (throw away trash, look for the recycling symbol before throwing something away, etc).

 ALL animals need water whether it's to drink, bathe or use for swimming -- which is a great point to discuss with kids as they search for an animal who needs water.